haddocking/haddocking.github.io/education/molmod_online/docking.md

 </a>

-The easiest way to visualize the alignment to identifiy which positions are more conserved is by generating a sequence *logo*.
+The easiest way to visualize the alignment to identify which positions are more conserved is by generating a sequence *logo*.
 For each position in the sequence, the logo identifies the most frequently occurring residues and scales its one-letter code according to a conservation score.
 We will be using the [WebLogo server](http://weblogo.threeplusone.com/create.cgi){:target="_blank"}, in order the generate the sequence